welteki/docs.actuated.dev/docs/test-build.md

 This build will show you the specs, OS and Kernel name reported by the MicroVM.

-Note that if you're running on an Arm64 machine, instead of `runs-on: actuated`, you'll need to specify `runs-on: actuated-aarch64`.
+Note that if you're running on an Arm64 machine, instead of `runs-on: actuated`, you'll need to specify `runs-on: actuated-arm64` instead.

 1. Create a test repository and a GitHub Action